TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 1.Open TickTick on your iOS device and select a list.

-2.Tap the option menu in the upper right hand corner of the page, then select “Share”.
+2.Tap the option menu in the upper right hand corner of the page, then select "Share".

 3.Tap "Invite new member".

-4.Tap “Link” beside "Contacts"  and tap "Send the link".
+4.Tap "Link" beside "Contacts"  and tap "Send the link".

 5.Select a social platform to share the link with others.